remyjkim/remyjkim.com/bookshelf.md

 ---

-Here I direct you to some of the best quotes, writings or books that I come back to every year.
+Here I direct you to some of the best writings or books that I come back to every year.
 I hope you find them as insightful as I did.

-# Quotes that steer my thinking
-* <span style="color: blue">*"The only thing that is constant is change"*</span> - Heraclitus
-* <span style="color: blue">*"There are only three ways for humans to change: First, change the time allocation; Second, change the place of residence; Third, change the people with whom they interact.
-Only under these three elements can human beings change.
-One of the most meaningless is: 'Make new resolutions'."*</span> - Kenichi Ohmae
-* <span style="color: blue">*"There are three qualities to look for in a partner: intelligence, energy, and integrity."*</span> - Naval Ravikant
-* <span style="color: blue">*"Our strategy is to use systems, alter systems, and build systems that expand our circles in ways each of us couldn't do on our own...
-Uncertainty is a feature of every strategy.
-Not the delineated steps of a proven process, but the exploration and probabilities of creating a better version of the future."*</span> - Seth Godin
-* <span style="color: blue">*"The curious mind embraces science; the gifted and sensitive, the arts; the practical, business; the leftover becomes an economist"*</span> - Nassim Nicholas Taleb

 # Writings I cherish
 * [How to Make Something Great](https://ryolu.notion.site/how-to-make-something-great) by Ryo Lu